vuori/weasel-pageant/README.md

 A VS2019 project is included.
 You will need the "Desktop development with C++" and "Linux development with C++" features.
 To build:

-1. Optional: In VS2017, set up an SSH connection to a Linux machine.
+1. Optional: In Visual Studio, set up an SSH connection to a Linux machine.
 If you want to build using your local WSL environment, the default configuration should work.

 2. Optional: If you intend to work on the Linux sources, copy the contents of